webmaesther/pest-plugin-contract/README.md

-# Contracts Plugin for Pest PHP
+# Contract Plugin for Pest PHP

-This repository contains the Pest Plugin Contracts.
+This repository contains the Pest Plugin Contract.

 > If you want to start testing your application with Pest, visit the main **[Pest Repository](https://github.com/pestphp/pest)**.